Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Gromov--Witten theory of complete intersections

 \subsection{Trading primitive insertions against nodes}

-Using the algebraic results of \S \ref{sec_monodromy}-\ref{sec_matrix_diagonal}, we implement in this section the idea to trade primitive insertions in Gromov--Witten theory of complete intersections against nodes, as illustrated in the example of the elliptic curve given at the beginning of \S \ref{sec:gw_ci}.
+Using the algebraic results of \S \ref{sec:gw_ci1}, we trade primitive insertions in Gromov--Witten theory of complete intersections for nodes, as illustrated for the elliptic curve in Example \ref{ex:elliptic}.

-\begin{theorem} Let $X$ be a complete intersection in projective space which is not a cubic surface, a quadric, or an even-dimensional complete intersection of two quadrics.
+\begin{theorem}[\textbf{Theorem \ref{thm_intro_1}}] Let $X$ be a complete intersection in projective space which is not a cubic surface or an even dimensional complete intersection of two quadrics.
 Then, the Gromov--Witten invariants of $X$ can be effectively reconstructed from the simple nodal Gromov--Witten invariants of $X$. \end{theorem}

 \begin{proof}